University of Greifswald: 1600–1815: Sweden

 In 1604, the Greifswald University Library became the first centralised university library in Germany.
 The university signed a contract with a book printer from Wittenberg, Germany, for the amount of 2,000 Gulden.
 This contract lasted nearly a century due to the disruption caused by the Thirty Years' War (1618–1648).
 Hence, the university now owns prestigious early prints of authors and printers such as Johannes Gutenberg or Thomas Thorild.
 The phrase cuius regio, eius religio as applied to the outcome of the Protestant Reformation is attributed to the early seventeenth century jurist Joachim Stephani (1544–1623) of the University of Greifswald.

 The Duke of Pomerania was in financial troubles and had not paid the professors.
 As a solution, he gave the Amt Eldena to the university – a total of 140 square kilometres of land.

-After the Peace of Westphalia in 1648 the western part of Pomerania, including Greifswald and its university, became a fief held by Sweden.
+After the Peace of Westphalia in 1648, the western part of Pomerania, including Greifswald and its university, became Swedish Pomerania — a fief held by the king of Sweden.
 From 1806 to 1815 it was formally a part of Sweden.
 Without entirely losing its character as a German university, it was heavily influenced by Swedish educational policies until 1815.
 Especially during the second half of the eighteenth century Greifswald was a cultural and scientific bridge between Germany and Sweden.
 More than 1,500 Swedes studied at Greifswald University.

 The first university course in the English language in Germany was held in Greifswald in the year 1777.

 The main administrative building – still in use today – was built during the "good old Swedish years" by Andreas Mayer, a mathematician by profession, in the style of North German Baroque.